rauljordan/personal-site/blog/2022-08-21-how-to-setup-a-proof-of-stake-devnet.md

 # Manual setup built from source

 All you will need for a manual installation guide is the Go programming language and `git`.
-Install the latest version of Go [here](https://www.notion.so/How-we-work-e9237b3f750844a0ad3d12768a68d4d7) and confirm your installation by doing:
+Install the latest version of Go [here](https://go.dev/doc/install), and verify your installation with:

 ```bash
 go version